Famous Irish Ghost Stories

 Irish Ghost Stories

 Ireland is famous for its many many ghost stories.
 We are pleased to add this new page to colours-of-the-rainbow.com in the hopes that it will both entertain and amuse you.
-Perhaps you know a famous Irish Ghost story that we don't!
+Perhaps you know a famous ghost story that we don't!
 Please feel free to send it to us via our contact form and we will be happy to add it, giving you full credit of course.
 Cheers!

-Lord Tyrone and Lady Beresford
+Irish Ghost Stories -Lord Tyrone and Lady Beresford

 In the course of time Nichola married Sir Tristam Bereford , the eldest son of Richard, Earl ofTyrone, and of Lady Dorothy Annesley, daughter of Arthur, Earl ofAnglesey.
 One night she awoke terrified to see her foster-brother standing next to her bed.
 He told her to be quiet, and said he had just died, consequently reminding her of the vow they had made years ago.
 He advised her of some future events, one which was the coming death of her husband and subsequent remarrying. he told her she would have four children and that following the birth of her last, she too would die on the day she turned forty seven.